ganesh588/cakephp-imageslider/README.md

 ImageSlider plugin for CakePHP 3.X
 ================================

-It is a helper plugin to implement basic Imgae Slideshow.
+It is a helper plugin to implement basic Image Slideshow.

-It contains two types of slideshows.
+It contains two types of slideshows, one without links and one with links to the images.

 General Features
 ----------------